Part of my investment strategy is index investing. I use Exchange Traded Funds (ETFs) for this approach.

-Using ETFs within our portfolio, our plan is to have an investment portfolio worth $1 million+ (excluding pensions and home value) to retire on by 2028.
+Using ETFs within across our portfolio, our plan is to have an investment portfolio worth $1 million+ (excluding pension, excluding a paid off home) to retire on by 2028.

 My Asset Allocation Strategy

 Diversification is great but it comes at a cost unless you put your ETFs in the right location.
 This is because many countries levy taxes on ETF distributions paid to foreign investors.
 You can read more here.
 Here is a summary of what I’ve learned and how I try and manage my portfolio using ETFs to keep taxes in check.

 Using ETFs, I try to avoid currency hedging.
 Hedging eliminates currency risks from your portfolio and you’ll pay higher fees because of this avoidance.
 I think YOU WANT currency exposure.
 If you want exposure to foreign currencies then you’re looking for unhedged ETFs.